MicrosoftDocs/azure-databases-docs/articles/cosmos-db/data-explorer.md

 1. Now, select the **Login for Entra ID RBAC** option in the command bar of the explorer.

     > [!TIP]
-    > This step is not necessary when using the Cosmos Explorer (<https://cosmos.azure.com>).
-The Cosmos Explorer also supports the option to manually set the value of the **Enable Entra ID (RBAC)** to `True` using the <https://cosmos.azure.com?feature.enableAadDataPlane=true> URL.
+    > This step is not necessary when using the Azure Cosmos DB Data Explorer (<https://cosmos.azure.com>).
+The Azure Cosmos DB Data Explorer also supports the option to manually set the value of the **`Enable Entra ID (RBAC)`** to `True` using the <https://cosmos.azure.com?feature.enableAadDataPlane=true> URL.

 ## Known issues